 At first I thought this was a gimmick since, for the last decade, it's seems like Italians have been trying to inject balsamic vinegar into every food in sight.
 Turns out this invasion is an excellent innovation.
 And it kind of makes sense since cooked grape must—the base of balsamic vinegar—was traditionally a sweetner in Italy.

 If you're a panettone beginner—or traditionalist—this probably isn't the cake for you.
-Go for the standard panettone.
+Go for the classic panettone.
 But if you're looking to expand someone's horizons this makes a great gift.
 Like with all pannettoni the packaging is stunning.

 "The perfect panettone"